FartyPants/StoryCrafter/README.md

 StoryCrafter is a tool designed to help you write and generate stories beat by beat.
 With its intuitive interface and innovative features, you'll be able to craft compelling narratives that capture your readers' imaginations.
 Here's a step-by-step guide to get you started:

-!!! it has to be installed in extensions/StoryCrafter (You need to have StoryCrafter the name as there is a hardcoded path looking for files in /extensions/StoryCrafter)
+!!! it has to be installed in extensions/StoryCrafter (You need to have StoryCrafter folder name as there is a hardcoded path looking for files in /extensions/StoryCrafter so don't rename it.)

 1. **Add a New Beat**: Begin by creating a new beat, which is a short passage or paragraph that forms a key part of your story.
 This can be a scene, a character introduction, a plot twist, or any other important event that drives your narrative forward.